MuhammadBilal0111/A.R-Landscape/README.md

 - **Booking System**: Customers can book landscaping services online.
 - **Reviews & Ratings**: Customers can leave reviews and ratings for completed services.
 - **Responsive Design**: Fully mobile-friendly and optimized UI using TailwindCSS.
+- **Real-Time Order Placement**: Uses Socket.io to update orders on the dashboard in real-time.

 ## Tech Stack
 - **Frontend**: React.js, TailwindCSS, Redux Toolkit